 "From the Wild West to the Nation's Best"

-Our Gadsden Elementary School District Governing Board continues to set goals that provide the direction and high expectation for our schools.
+Our Gadsden Elementary School District Governing Board continues to set goals that provide direction and high expectations for our schools.
 They demand excellence in the academic and social arenas for our students and personnel.
-I will share some of the the milestones that would not be possible without 100% Governing Board support.
+I will share some of the milestones that would not be possible without 100% Governing Board support.

 Our Gadsden Elementary Marching Band continues to excel as they received a first place rating in the Phoenix Lights Parade, competing with high schools, middle schools, and elementary schools from the Phoenix area.
 They also placed first in the Lake Havasu Parade and in the Scottsdale Parada del Sol parade.
 Our Gadsden Mariachi and the Middle School Jazz Band continue to receive accolades where they perform.

 In addition, San Luis Preschool continues to be accredited by the National Association for the Education of Young Children (NAEYC).
 A video was created using San Luis Preschool as a model to use across the nation.
 The objective was to demonstrate that in preschool, teachers could incorporate a research- based curriculum into a play-based philosophy while taking into account factors such as English language learners and children with special needs.

 The partnership with Arizona Western College is now entering into the sixth year bringing 7th and 8th grade students the opportunity to take advanced math courses while earning college credit.
 Again, some eighth grade students completed a college precalculus class this year.